-The withdrawal form will not be available until after Drop/Add.
-You must now log in through The SWAN to access the withdrawal form.
-Once you are logged into the SWAN, please go to the DUCK to withdraw from classes.
-In the DUCK, click on Student Services and then go to Registration.
-Under Registration, click on Drop/Withdraw from Courses.
+Course withdrawal is not available until after Drop/Add.
+You must now log in through the SWAN to access the withdrawal form.
+Once you are logged into the SWAN, go to the DUCK to withdraw from classes.
+In the DUCK, click on Student Services, then Registration, then Drop/Withdraw from Courses.
 Please keep a copy of the email confirmation that will be sent to your CSU email address upon successful completion of a course withdrawal.
-Students are encouraged to speak with their assigned SON advisor or the Course Coordinator prior to withdrawing from classes.
+Click here for detailed instructions.